Philippe Soupault

-Philippe Soupault (2 August 1897 – 12 March 1990) was a French writer and poet, novelist, critic, and political activist.
+Philippe Soupault (/fr/; 2 August 1897 – 12 March 1990) was a French poet, novelist, critic, and political activist, born in Chaville.
 He was active in Dadaism and later was instrumental in founding the Surrealist movement with André Breton.
 Soupault initiated the periodical Littérature together with writers Breton and Louis Aragon in Paris in 1919, which, for many, marks the beginnings of Surrealism.
 The first book of automatic writing, Les Champs magnétiques (1920), was co-authored by Soupault and Breton.

 Biography

 In 1922 he was asked to reinvent the literary magazine Les Écrits nouveaux, for which he also created an editorial board.
 In 1927 Soupault, with the help of his then wife Marie-Louise, translated William Blake's Songs of Innocence and of Experience into French.
 The next year, Soupault authored a monograph on Blake, arguing the poet was a "genius" whose work anticipated the Surrealist movement in literature.

 In 1933 at a reception at the Soviet Embassy in Paris, he met Ré Richter, and they decided to do some travel reportage together.
 Ré Richter's photographs, taken with her 6x6 Rolleiflex, were to be published alongside Philippe Soupault's literary texts.
 In the following years, the two of them continued in the same vein, travelling to Germany, Switzerland, England, Scandinavia and Tunisia.
 They married in 1937 and separated after the end of the war; he moved back to Europe, and she remained in New York for some time.

 Soupault directed Radio Tunis from 1937 until 1940, when he was arrested by the pro-Vichy regime.
 After imprisonment by the Nazis in Tunis during World War II, he and his wife fled to Algiers.
 From there, they traveled to the United States.
 He took a teaching position at Swarthmore College, but returned subsequently to France in October 1945.
 His works include large volumes of poetry such as Aquarium (1917) and Rose des vents (Compass Card) (1919), and the novel Les Dernières Nuits de Paris (1928; translated as Last Nights of Paris, 1929).

 In 1957, he wrote the libretto for Germaine Tailleferre's opera La Petite Sirène, based on Hans Christian Andersen's tale "The Little Mermaid".
 The work was broadcast by French Radio National in 1959.

+Soupault died in Paris in 1990.